-3.11 Managing Growth
+3.11 Managing growth

 Growth occurs through the expansion of the reserve network due to developer contributions and levy acquisitions.
-The service level framework for natural Areas prescribes the allocation of resources across 4 reserve categories, B1, B2, B3 and natural Amenity.
+The service level framework for Environmental Reserves prescribes the allocation of resources across four reserve categories, B1, B2, B3 and Natural Amenity.

-Large reserves acquired through the environmental levy acquisition program have a higher initial establishment cost/service due to the high investment values and to ensure the higher ecological values of these reserves are maintained and any degradation is prevented.
-Smaller amenity reserves are mostly located throughout the urban areas and with a higher boundary/area ratio; these reserves often require the greatest amount of ongoing maintenance service.
+Large reserves acquired through the Environmental Levy acquisition program have a higher initial establishment cost/service due to the high investment values and to ensure the higher ecological values of these reserves are maintained and any degradation is prevented.
+Smaller amenity reserves are mostly located throughout the urban areas and with a higher boundary/area ratio.

+These reserves often require the greatest amount of ongoing maintenance service.